TairYerniyazov/BookDatabaseApp/README.md

 # Book Database App
-> Simple app storing the list of books on your local device. <br>
+Simple app storing the list of books on your local device.

 ## Versions
 > There are two different implementations: